hpc-carpentry/hpc-carpentry.github.io/_posts/2019/07/2019-07-08-genomics-relaunch.md

 ## What’s Next?

 We hope you’re as excited about these new lessons as we are!
 If you’re interested in teaching, requesting a workshop, or learning more about what is included:
+- Join one (or both!) of our [two community discussions](https://pad.carpentries.org/community-discussions) on 24-25 June.
+Not only will you learn about the new lessons and have the opportunity to exchange teaching tips with other genomics Instructors, but you will also fulfill a requirement for Instructor Training checkout and get priority status to teach at future genomics workshops!
 - Check out the [workshop overview page](https://datacarpentry.org/genomics-workshop/) for an overview of the content and [frequently asked questions](https://datacarpentry.org/genomics-workshop/faq/)
 - Watch our [onboarding video](https://www.youtube.com/watch?v=zgdutO5tejo) for Instructors interested in teaching these lessons
 - Download and share [our promotional flyer](https://carpentries.org/files/assessment/Genomics-flyer-A4.pdf)